Will the protests spread COVID-19? The police response is the more likely culprit

 Black health as public health

 There are still other aspects of police response that have ramifications for public health and the spread of the coronavirus.
-Trauma—like the trauma of encountering police violence at a protest—is itself a public health issue.
-Last year, the Journal of the American Heart Association published a study showed that Black Americans exposed to high levels of stress, particularly stress related to discrimination or socioeconomic status, are at more risk of developing high blood pressure (also known as hypertension).
+Trauma—such as the trauma of encountering police violence at a protest—is itself a public health issue.
+Last year, the Journal of the American Heart Association published a study showing that Black Americans exposed to high levels of stress, particularly stress related to discrimination or socioeconomic status, are at more risk of developing high blood pressure (also known as hypertension).
 African Americans have the highest rates of hypertension (40%) in the U.S., according to the CDC.
 People who suffer from hypertension are also at higher risk of contracting COVID-19.

-Black health is rife with this kind of kind of sequela, medical conditions that beget a string of other medical conditions.
-Black Americans, many of which live in neighborhoods deprived of quality food access, have higher rates of diabetes than white Americans, again putting them at greater risk of contracting coronavirus.
+Black health is rife with this kind of sequelae, medical conditions that beget a string of other medical conditions.
+Black Americans, many of whom live in neighborhoods deprived of quality food access, have higher rates of diabetes than white Americans, again putting them at greater risk of contracting coronavirus.
 They are also disproportionately represented among prison populations.
 It should come as no surprise that Black Americans have taken the hardest hit from the coronavirus.
 American Public Media’s Research Lab found that Black Americans represent 25% of coronavirus-related deaths in 40 states and the District of Columbia, despite comprising only 13% of the U.S. population.
 In 13 states plus the District of Columbia, “Black residents’ share of the deaths exceed their share of the population by 10 to 31 percentage points,” the report notes, calling these discrepancies exceptionally large.
 Although many coronavirus cases have not been identified by race, a recent amfAR study shows that disproportionately Black counties account for roughly half of COVID-19 cases.

 Riana Elyse Anderson